Dry Eye Therapy Regimen and Symptoms

 - If the condition aggravates, seek immediate eye consultation with a dry eye doctor for a complete eye examination and medication.

-Treatment for severe cases of dry eyes
+Severe cases of dry eyes therapy

 - Anti-inflammatory eye drops that contain corticosteroids are given to the patient to control the inflammation on the surface of the eyes.

 - Antibiotics in the form of eye drops or ointment are also prescribed to individuals complaining inflammation on the edge of their eyelids to reduce the inflammation.

 - Prescription eye inserts are given as alternative solution to patients who cannot use artificial tears.
 Eye inserts (Lacrisert) that appear as clear grains of rice are inserted once a day between the lower eyelid and eyeball to constantly lubricate the eyes.

 - Closing of the patient’s tear ducts to prevent tears from leaving the eyes quickly is advised.
 Temporary punctual plugs are initially put to maintain the tear production at a normal level or retain the artificial tears placed to the eyes.
 If the procedure is found effective, permanent plugs are put to close the tear ducts.
 This dry eye therapy is called “thermal cautery” where the eye surgeon numbs the eye with the use of anesthetic before applying heat to the target area to shrink the tissues of drainage to close the tear ducts.

 - Use of specialized contact lenses (corneal shields or bandage lenses) is another option for dry eye therapy.
 Here, the contact lenses serve as protective shields on the surface of your eyes to trap the needed moisture.